yuist/TradingAgents/README.md

 ### Implementation Details

 We built TradingAgents with LangGraph to ensure flexibility and modularity.
 We utilize `o1-preview` and `gpt-4o` as our deep thinking and fast thinking LLMs for our experiments.
-However, for testing purposes, we recommend you use `o4-mini` and `gpt-4.1-mini` to save on costs as our framework makes **lots of** API calls.
+However, for testing purposes, we recommend you use `gpt-4o-mini` to save on costs as our framework makes **lots of** API calls.

 ### Python Usage